US bombers fly over South China Sea amid tensions

 Earlier this year, US Defense Secretary James Mattis reaffirmed US commitment to defending Japan and its disputed islands.

-Following the joint operation, the US B-1 bombers then flew over the South China Sea "to exercise the rights of freedom of navigation" before returning to Anderson Air Force Base in Guam.
+Following the joint operation, the US B-1 bombers then flew over the South China Sea "to exercise the rights of freedom of navigation" before returning to Andersen Air Force Base in Guam.

 The US has routinely challenged China's claims to sovereignty in the South China Sea and the issue has put a strain on relations between the two powerful nations for years.